 “2020 was a good experience raising sunflowers for Perdue.
 A cold wet spring caused us to have to replant the entire field, but Mike Garland, our Perdue agronomist, was helpful in quickly getting us sunflower seeds for the replanting.
 After a good stand was established, the sunflowers were cultivated several times before growing tall enough to shade out much of the weed pressure.

 Once in bloom the sunflowers were enjoyed by honeybees and neighbors.
 The field yielded above expectations, even with a drought in the summer months.
 The only fertilizer that was used was one ton of chicken litter an acre.
 Everyone we talked to at Perdue was helpful and easy to work with.
 We look forward to raising sunflowers for Perdue in 2021.”

-For seven years, Perdue AgriBusiness has contracted with East Coast farmers to raise Pioneer® brand Plenish® high-oleic soybeans.
-Farmers can now take pride in knowing the soybeans they raise are producing higholeic soybean oil that has earned the American Heart Association’s Heart-Check certification mark.
+For eight years, Perdue AgriBusiness has contracted with East Coast farmers to raise Pioneer® brand Plenish® high-oleic soybeans.
+Farmers can take pride in knowing the soybeans they raise are producing high-oleic soybean oil that is American Heart Association’s Heart-Check certified.
 The iconic Heart-Check mark helps take the guess work out when reading nutrition facts and label information.
 Perdue AgriBusiness sells its high-oleic soybean oil in bulk to meet customers specifications for a variety of today’s food processing applications.